tonylambe/teamselect/README.md

 # teamselect

+## WOT
 Quick util to randomly pick n number of users from a team.

+## WHY
 I needed a way to pick failry randomly pick team members for tasks.
 Works with multiple teams

-## Setup:
+## HOW

 Clone repo locally
 `virtualenv -p python3 venv`